 The properties of SFT's are quite well understood (see, for example, [6]), but the same cannot be said for PFT's.
 The study of PFT's has, up to this point, primarily focused on finding efficient algorithms for constructing their presentations [1],[2],[5].
-The work presented in this paper may be viewed as part of an ongoing effort (see also [7]) to extend some of what is known about SFT's to the larger class of PFT's.
+The work presented in this paper may be viewed as part of an effort (see also [7]) to extend some of what is known about SFT's to the larger class of PFT's.

 This paper focuses on zeta functions.
 The zeta function of a sofic shift is a generating function for the number of periodic sequences in the shift.
-It is thus a conjugacy invariant for sofic shifts.
+That is, the zeta function is an invariant which contains all information on periodic sequences.
 It is known that the zeta function of a sofic shift is always a rational function [8].
-The zeta function of a sofic shift can be explicitly computed from a labeled directed graph presenting the shift; see [6, Theorem 6.4.8].
-This formula requires the computation of the characteristic polynomials of certain matrices derived from a graph presenting the shift, and the number of such matrices is equal to the number of vertices of the graph.
+Indeed, the zeta function of a sofic shift can be explicitly computed from labeled directed graphs derived from a graph presenting the shift; see [6, Theorem 6.4.8].